ESAIM: P&S, January 2006, Vol. 10, pp. 1-10

 Y1,...,Yn.

-are the lifetimes of the components of a
+If Xi,i = 1,...,n, are the lifetimes of the components of a

-n+1-k-out-of-n non-repairable system, then Xk: n is the
+n+1-k-out-of-n non-repairable system, then Xk:n is the

 lifetime of the system.